richardcsuwandi/sql-workshop/README.md

 This workshop uses the [Palmer Penguins](https://allisonhorst.github.io/palmerpenguins/) dataset which contains observations on 344 penguins with 3 different species from 3 islands in the Palmer Archipelago, Antarctica.
-The dataset is available for download under the [`penguins.csv`](https://github.com/richardcsuwandi/sql-workshop/blob/main/penguins.csv) file in this repository.
+The dataset can be found under the [`penguins.csv`](https://github.com/richardcsuwandi/sql-workshop/blob/main/penguins.csv) file in this repository.

 ```
 Horst AM, Hill AP, Gorman KB (2020). palmerpenguins: Palmer Archipelago (Antarctica) penguin data.